For people who know what pleasure tastes like.

 the ingredients i choose

-Ingredients are a series of decisions, and I make them deliberately.
+Ingredients are a series of decisions, and I make them intentionally.

 I source locally because farmers matter to me, not as a talking point but as partners.
-Certified organic comes first, alongside regeneratively farmed and wild-crafted ingredients that don’t always wear a label but do carry integrity.
+Certified organic comes first, alongside regeneratively farmed and fairly traded ingredients that don’t always wear a label but do carry integrity.

 How food is grown and harvested shows up in flavour and conscience.
 I choose ingredients that taste incredible and come from systems I’m willing to stand behind.